Barton County Sheriff’s Office, KBI investigating homicide

-BARTON CO., Kan.
-(KSNW) – A man is in custody and an investigation is underway after a man was found dead in the 300 block of Grove Ter., near the airport west of Great Bend.
+BARTON COUNTY, Kan.
+(KSNW) – A man is in custody and an investigation is underway after a man was found dead in the 300 block of Grove Terrace, near the airport west of Great Bend.

 911 dispatchers received a call of shots fired around 8:30 Tuesday night.
-Sheriff’s deputies and members of the Kansas Highway Patrol found a 34-year-old white male outside with multiple gunshot wounds.
+Sheriff’s deputies and members of the Kansas Highway Patrol found a 34-year-old man outside with multiple gunshot wounds.
 The victim was pronounced dead at the scene.

 Deputies were able to develop suspect information from witnesses and an “attempt to locate” was broadcast.

-Nicholas A. Pethel age 23 of rural Great Bend was arrested and transported to the Barton County Jail.
-Pethel was booked on murder charges and is being held in lieu of a $1 million bond.
+Nicholas A. Pethel, 23, of rural Great Bend was arrested and transported to the Barton County Jail.
+Pethel was booked on suspicion of murder and is being held in lieu of a $1 million bond.

 The name of the victim is being withheld pending notification of next of kin.
 The Kansas Bureau of Investigation will be assisting with homicide investigation.